Families of Berkovich spaces: Local rings of generic fibers

-\trois{notexreg} {\em One can not expect in general regularity of the fibers of the morphism~$\spec{\sch O}_{Y_{x},y}\to \spec{\sch O}_{Y,y}$ if~$k$ is of positive characteristic}.
-Indeed, let us give the following counter-example which was communicated to the author by M. Temkin.
-Assume that~$k$ is a non-algebraically closed field of char.~$p>0$ and that~$\val {k^*}\neq \{1\}$.
-Let~$k^a$ be an algebraic closure of~$k$, and let~$k^s$ be the separable closure of~$k$ inside~$k^a$.
-Let~$(k_n)_{n\in \NN}$ be an increasing sequence of subfields of~$k^s$ which are finite over~$k$ and whose union is equal to~$k^s$.
+One cannot expect in general regularity of the fibers of the morphism~$\spec{\mathscr O}_{Y_{x},y}\to \spec{\mathscr O}_{Y,y}$ if~$k$ is of positive characteristic.
+Indeed, let us give the following counter-example, which was communicated to the author by M. Temkin.
+Assume that~$k$ is a non-algebraically closed field of char.~$p>0$ such that~$\abs {k\gpm}\neq \{1\}$.
+Let~$k^a$ be an algebraic closure of~$k$, and let~$k^s$ be the separable closure of~$k$ inside~$k^a$; assume moreover that $k^s$ is of countable dimension over $k$ (for instance, we can take for $k$ the field $\F_p(\!(t)\!)$ equipped with an arbitrary $t$-adic absolute value).
+By assumption, there exists an increasing sequence ~$(k_n)_{n\in \N}$ of subfields of~$k^s$ that are finite over~$k$ and whose union is equal to~$k^s$.
 For any~$n$, the complement of a finite union of proper~$k$-vector subspaces of the~$k$-Banach space~$k_n$ is a dense subset of it.
-Therefore there exists a sequence~$(\lambda_n)$ of elements of~$k^s$ and a decreasing sequence~$(r_n)$ of positive numbers such that:
+Therefore there exists a sequence~$(\lambda_n)$ of elements of~$k^s$ and a decreasing sequence~$(r_n)$ of positive real numbers such that the following hold: